SemiSFL: Split Federated Learning on Unlabeled and Non-IID Data: Experiments and Evaluation

 \subsection{Datasets and Models}

-\textbf{Datasets:} We conduct experiments on three commonly used real-world datasets for semi-supervised learning: SVHN \cite{netzer2011reading}, CIFAR-10 \cite{krizhevsky2009learning}, and IMAGE-100.
+\textbf{Datasets:} We conduct experiments on four commonly used real-world datasets for semi-supervised learning: SVHN \cite{netzer2011reading}, CIFAR-10 \cite{krizhevsky2009learning}, STL-10 \cite{coates2011analysis} and IMAGE-100.
 The SVHN dataset contains 73,257 digits for training and 26,032 digits for testing, which are labeled in 10 classes.
-As suggested in \cite{diao2021semifl}, 1,000 labeled digits in the training set are allocated for the PS, while the remaining training data are distributed to clients as unlabeled data.
+As suggested in \cite{diao2022semifl}, 1,000 labeled digits in the training set are allocated for the PS, while the remaining training data are distributed to clients as unlabeled data.
 The CIFAR-10 dataset is an image dataset consisting of 60,000 32$\times$32 color images (50,000 for training and 10,000 for testing) in 10 categories, and 4,000 images are set as labeled data on the PS.
-To evaluate our proposed system on a more challenging task, we create the IMAGE-100 dataset, which is a subset of ImageNet \cite{russakovsky2015imagenet} and contains 100 out of 1,000 categories.
+The STL-10 dataset contains images from 10 different classes.
+It includes 5,000 labeled images for training and 8,000 images for testing, with each image of size 96$\times$96.
+An additional 100,000 unlabeled images are provided for unsupervised learning, making this dataset particularly suitable for semi-supervised learning scenarios.
+To evaluate \method on a more challenging task, we create the IMAGE-100 dataset, which is a subset of ImageNet \cite{russakovsky2015imagenet} and contains 100 out of 1,000 categories.
 Each sample in IMAGE-100 is resized to the shape of 144$\times$144$\times$3, and 5,000 labeled images are allocated for the PS.

-\textbf{Models:} Three models with different types and structures are adopted on the above three real-world datasets for performance evaluation: (i) CNN on SVHN, (ii) AlexNet \cite{krizhevsky2017imagenet} on CIFAR-10, (iii) VGG16 \cite{simonyan2014very} on IMAGE-100.
-For SVHN, we train a customized CNN model with size of 3.35MB, which has two 5$\times$5 convolutional layers, a fully-connected layer with 512 units, and a softmax output layer with 10 units.
-Besides, for CIFAR-10, we train the AlexNet model composed of three 3$\times$3 convolutional layers, one 7$\times$7 convolutional layer, one 11$\times$11 convolutional layer, two fully-connected hidden layers, and one softmax output layer.
-Finally, the VGG16 model, which consists of 13 convolutional layers with kernel size of 3$\times$3, two fully-connected layers and a softmax output layer, is trained for image classification of IMAGE-100.
+\textbf{Models:} Four models with different types and structures are adopted on the above three real-world datasets for performance evaluation: (i) CNN on SVHN, (ii) AlexNet \cite{krizhevsky2017imagenet} on CIFAR-10, (iii) VGG13 \cite{simonyan2014very} on STL-10, (iv) VGG16 \cite{simonyan2014very} on IMAGE-100.
+For SVHN, we train a customized CNN model, which has two 5$\times$5 convolutional layers, a fully-connected layer with 512 units, and a softmax output layer with 10 units.
+For CIFAR-10, we train the AlexNet model with size of 127MB, composed of three 3$\times$3 convolutional layers, one 7$\times$7 convolutional layer, one 11$\times$11 convolutional layer, two fully-connected hidden layers, and one softmax output layer.
+For STL-10, the VGG-13 model with size of 508MB is adopted, which features 10 convolutional layers with 3$\times$3 kernel sizes, two fully-connected layers, and a softmax output layer for classifying images into 10 categories.
+Lastly, the VGG16 model with 0.13B parameters and size of 528MB, which consists of 13 convolutional layers with kernel size of 3$\times$3, two fully-connected layers and a softmax output layer, is trained for image classification of IMAGE-100.